 MTPCI Mentored Independent Research (variable credit) M17-5110

-Scholars earn Mentored Independent Research credits for conducting clinical research, completing a report and developing and presenting a poster describing their work.
-They are also expected to attend a half-day research symposium in the fall with other clinical investigators.
+Scholars earn Mentored Independent Research credits for conducting clinical research.
 Mentored Independent Research will be presented each semester to an advisory committee that includes the scholar’s departmental mentors as well as Clinical Research Training Center program faculty.
 The research presented will be in the form of a research paper submitted for publication in a peer reviewed journal.
 Under some circumstances, a grant application submitted for review will be acceptable in place of the research paper.
 MTPCI Mentored Independent Research will provide scholars with the practical application of skills learned in the Clinical Research Training Program didactic coursework and seminars.
 CRTC POSTDOC PROGRAM SCHOLARS ONLY.
 Fall, Spring and Summer Semesters.

 Pre/Postdoctoral Interdisciplinary Research Training in Translation (PIRTT) Seminar is a weekly requirement for TL1 trainees.
 An important learning experience in research is the presentation and critical discussion of research ideas and projects at various points in their evolution.
 Seminars will alternate discussion of work in progress with critical reading of current clinical research in order to practice and enhance analysis and communication skills.
 Trainees are also required to complete journal entries and required readings.
 The Program Director will lead a weekly seminar.
 These small group, intensive discussions of research issues are a valuable aspect of the program, allowing scholars to learn in an active and participatory fashion.
 Trainees are also required to attend monthly Career Development Seminars with the Clinical Research Training Center’s Postdoctoral and KL2 Career Development Scholars.
 PREDOC ONLY.
 Tuesdays, 10:30am-12:30pm.
 Fall and Spring Semesters.